 CERCLL Graduate Fellows Program

 The CERCLL Graduate Fellows Program is a one-semester professional development opportunity for foreign language GATs at the University of Arizona.
 Fellowships are intended to support work on projects related to CERCLL’s mission as a national language resource center.
 (See the full mission statement.)
 Fellowships are the equivalent of a .25 GA position (including the tuition remission and benefits that accompany GAT positions), and applicants must follow UA regulations surrounding maximum FTE, and required number of course units, etc. The current Call is for one student to be funded in Spring 2022.

 See details about the awardee projects in 2019, 2020, and the most recent awardee in Fall 2021.
 Also click here for an activity that serves as an example of the kind of project / resulting materials that are encouraged in the Fellows program.

 Students receiving funding for a CERCLL Graduate Fellowship will produce a publication that will be shared on CERCLL’s website.
-Research projects might include developing instructional materials; implementations of new technologies or new media; classroom-based and action research projects.
+Research projects might include developing instructional materials, implementations of new technologies or new media, or classroom-based and action research projects.

 Preference will be given to advanced graduate students, but any GATs teaching in a foreign language program at the University of Arizona are invited to apply.

-Projects will be undertaken in collaboration with CERCLL co-directors Beatrice Dupuy and Chantelle Warner and CERCLL Associate Director Kate Mackay; however, some GATs have instead worked closely with another faculty member who agrees to take on this advisory role.
+Normally, projects will be undertaken in collaboration with CERCLL co-directors Beatrice Dupuy and Chantelle Warner and CERCLL Associate Director Kate Mackay; however, some GATs have instead worked closely with another faculty member who agrees to take on this advisory role.
 Successful applicants will participate in bi-monthly meetings to discuss their work in progress and will deliver a public presentation at the University of Arizona as well as an online resource in either the form of a webinar, a teacher’s guide, or some combination of the two.